 Pharmacy students may earn college credit by examination through the College Level Examination Program (CLEP), Advanced Placement (AP) Tests, International Baccalaureate Program (IB), and/or other special credit examinations.
 Students are ineligible to earn credit by examination in a lower-level course in a sequence of courses after they have completed a higher-level course in the same sequence.
 Credits may not be earned through CLEP or other examinations that duplicate credit previously earned.
 Students are not eligible to earn credit through an examination if they have withdrawn from an equivalent course after the midpoint of the semester.
 Credit earned by examination does not apply to the last 30 hours, which must be earned at Drake.
-More information is available on the AP, IB, CLEP Credit webpage in the Drake University Undergraduate General Catalog.
+More information is available on the AP, IB, CLEP Credit webpage on the Registrar's website.